Neck StrainThe SportsMD Editors

 Muscle strains are classified as mild (first degree), moderate (second degree), or severe (third degree) depending on their severity.

 Are the result of a stretching of the muscle tissue that results in pain, tightness, and discomfort with movement of the head/neck.
 Depending on the muscle that is affected, some or all movements of the head/neck may be painful for the athlete.

 Muscle strains are caused by the actual tearing of some of the muscle fibers within the muscle.
 This can result in increased pain, muscle spasm, swelling discoloration, and increased limitations on head/neck movement.

 The most severe type of muscle strain is the result of a complete tear of the muscle usually at the place in the muscle where the muscle and tendon connect or at the insertion of the muscle into the bone.

-This type of injury is a serious injury which may result in deformity of the muscle, intense pain, disability, muscle spasm, swelling, and discoloration.
+This type of injury is a serious injury that may result in deformity of the muscle, intense pain, disability, muscle spasm, swelling, and discoloration.
 Any athlete suspected of a third degree muscle strain should be immobilized and immediately referred for medical evaluation and treatment.

 A neck strain can be easily diagnosed by a medical professional with a thorough medical history and the administration of a clinical evaluation.
-If other injuries may be suspected, the physician may order an x-ray or MRI to rule-out bone, spinal cord, or disc injuries.
+If other injuries may be suspected, the physician may order an x-ray or MRI to rule out a bone, spinal cord, or disc injuries.

 Who gets neck strains?